bpaquet/log4node/Readme.markdown

 This module is compatible with node 0.8.x.
 For the node 0.6.x, please use version 0.0.1 of this module.

-This module is inspired from [this module](https://github.com/visionmedia/log.js).
+This module is inspired from [this module](https://github.com/visionmedia/log.js) and the [console API](http://nodejs.org/api/stdio.html).

 # How to use it